 You don't need a special graphics-editing program to know the size of your pictures in terms of pixels.
 Every version of Windows since XP has had built-in photo editing, and the shell integration of this editing software gives you photo information from Windows Explorer or "My Computer" ("Computer" in Vista and Windows 7).
 Press the "Windows" key on your keyboard and "E" to open an Explorer window, then browse to the folder that contains your pictures.
 Hover the pointer over any picture for a few seconds, and Windows will display the photo information, including pixels.

 Facebook doesn't have a maximum resolution limit, which means you can put full-resolution photos online.
 These photos won't display at full size, but Facebook will store a high-resolution copy of your image for people to download.
 When using the uploader tool, simply click "High Res" to save a full-size copy of the picture.

 Although Facebook doesn't have an upper limit on photo size, you may want to look at the file size of your photos before uploading them.
 Depending on your camera's megapixels and maximum resolution setting, your photo files might be quite large in terms of file size.
 A high-res photo will take longer to upload than a lower resolution file, and both will display the same on Facebook.
 The high-res photo will look sharper if someone chooses to download it, but in terms of basic display on the site and upload time, low-resolution photos will be far easier to work with.

 How to Get Full Sized Pictures From Facebook

 For all that Facebook lets you do -- play games, chat with friends, organize events and share links and videos, among thousands...

 How to Make Your Upload Limit Larger on Facebook

-Making your upload limit larger on Facebook allows you to ...
-How to Make It to Where Nobody Can Tag Pictures of...
+Making your upload limit larger on Facebook allows you to upload bigger photos and videos to the service.
+Make your upload limit...